HOT TOPICS

 √ TIP: Many manufacturers will offer extended warranties on their equipment if you follow their service guidelines on newly installed systems.

-State regulations are often consistent with NFPA standards and are a good starting point for determining maintenance on your systems.
-Just be sure you also take into consideration the NFPA code and the manufacturer's recommendations for your specific system.
+State regulations are often consistent with NFPA standards and are a good starting point for determining maintenance on your fire systems.
+Just be sure you also take into consideration the NFPA code and the manufacturer's recommendations for your specific fire system.

-The type of fire hazard and the risk associated with having a fire should be taken into consideration when you are determining the maintenance program for your systems.
-More frequent inspections are commonplace on systems protecting higher risk hazards because it's increasingly important to make sure you have no gaps in your level of fire protection.
+The type of fire hazard and the risk associated with having a fire should be taken into consideration when you are determining the maintenance program for your fire systems.
+More frequent inspections are commonplace on systems that are protecting higher risk hazards because it's increasingly important to make sure you have no gaps in your level of fire protection.

 The value of your protected assets is paramount in determining the maintenance program for your fire systems.
-If your system is protecting mission critical equipment or high value assets you can never be too careful.
+If your system is protecting mission critical equipment or high-value assets, you can never be too careful.
 The cost of downtime or the loss of irreplaceable items isn't worth saving a few bucks on fire system maintenance.
 You are better off safe than sorry in this case!